Legal cases with fixed pricing, standardized processes, and firm timelines

-Conflict of interests between the workers and the employers is never new to us.
+Conflict of interests between the workers and employers is not new.
 The employer would want to get the most out of their employees at the lowest cost to maximise profits, whereas the employees would want to get their fair share of the profits and the fundamental employee rights they are entitled to.
 The way Marx looks at it, this is a conflict between the material forces of production with the existing relations of production.
 Hence, a state policy to regulate such industrial disputes is necessary to curb unnecessary conflicts that put boulders in the path of development.
-Industrial Dispute Act is the statute which regulates all of this.
+Industrial Dispute Act is the statute that regulates all of this.
 In this article, we shall delve into the legal aspects of strikes and lockouts.

 Table of Contents:

 This is an Act which came into force in the year 1947.
-The objective of this act was to promote industrial peace by facilitating investigation and settlement of industrial disputes through negotiation.
-It is a labour legislation to protect the workmen against victimisation by employers and to ensure social justice to both employers and employees.
+The objective of this act was to promote industrial peace by facilitating the investigation and settlement of industrial disputes through negotiation.
+It is labor legislation to protect the workmen against victimization by employers and to ensure social justice to both employers and employees.
 The unique object of the Act is to promote collective bargaining and to maintain a peaceful atmosphere in industries by avoiding illegal strikes and lockouts.
 It also has provisions for regulation of retrenchment and lay-off.

 Now, having said that, let us specifically examine what strikes and lockouts respectively are.